-On November 15, 2019, the Company signed an addendum adjusting the fixed annual executive compensation to \$2,000,000 to compensate the Manager for the increase in the fleet and certain management services provided by Synergy Marine Ltd., a company controlled by Andreas Papathomas and which became affiliated with the Company post-acquisition, as a result of his appointment to the Board of Directors of the Company in November 2019.
+In addition to the vessel management services, the Manager provides executive services to the Company.
+On November 15, 2019, the Company signed an addendum adjusting the fixed annual executive compensation to \$2,000,000 to compensate the Manager for the increase in the fleet and certain management services provided by Synergy Marine Ltd., a company controlled by Andreas Papathomas and which became affiliated with the Company following the Synergy Vessels Acquisition, as a result of his appointment to the Board of Directors of the Company in November 2019.
 As a result, for the year 2019, the fixed cost was calculated on \$1,250,000 pro-rated for the period of January 1, 2019 until November 15, 2019 and on \$2,000,000 for the period of November 16, 2019 until December 31, 2019.
-The Company incurred costs of \$1,561,126, \$1,344,250 and \$2,000,000 in 2018, 2019 and 2020, respectively, which are recorded in "General and administrative expenses" in the consolidated statements of operations.
+The Company incurred costs of \$1,344,250, \$2,000,000 and \$2,460,000 in 2019, 2020 and 2021, respectively, which are recorded in "General and administrative expenses" in the consolidated statements of operations.
+The amount of fixed costs reported for the year ended December 31, 2021, includes an amount of \$0.46 million paid as a special bonus to the Manager's employees and consultants.

 Amounts due to or from related company represent net disbursements and collections made on behalf of the vessel-owning companies by the Management Company during the normal course of operations for which a right of off-set exists.
-As of December 31, 2019 and 2020, the amounts due to related company were \$795,562 and \$24,072, respectively.
+As of December 31, 2020 and 2021, the amounts due to related company were \$24,072 and \$309,970, respectively.
 Based on the MMA between Euroseas Ltd. and Euroseas' ship owning subsidiaries and the Manager an estimate of the quarter's operating expenses, expected dry-dock expenses, vessel management fee and fee for management executive services are to be advanced by the Company's ship-owning subsidiaries in the beginning of each quarter to the Manager.